bchaoss/Note-Learning-and-Newsletter/Relearning-AB-Testing-1-Experimentation-at-B2B.md

 <img width="609" height="307" alt="image" src="https://github.com/user-attachments/assets/5601e6ea-0233-47c8-b6a2-27260e9dab13" />

 Consequently, CUPED helps us decrease the required sample size by reducing variance.
+(Find more details on how CUPED works and sample size calculation in this article: [How to plan test duration when using CUPED](https://www.statsig.com/blog/how-to-plan-test-duration-cuped).)

 There are also other techniques available to reduce variance.